2024 Juneteenth Celebration

 Gerald Byrd

 Gerald Byrd's work is a dynamic dialogue between history and lived experience-a visual narrative that bridges the traditions of old world painting with the contemporary struggles and triumphs of Black America.
 Born in the post-integration Deep South and raised in the resilient confines of a governmental housing project, Byrd's artistic journey is deeply rooted in his personal history.
 Weekends spent at his grandmother's house-a rural slave cabin surrounded by fields of wildflowers and butterflies, without the modern convenience of running water-imbued him with a profound connection to his ancestral past.
 This juxtaposition of beauty and hardship informs his powerful, meticulously rendered images.
+Byrd reimagines Black bodies and historical figures through classical techniques, inviting viewers to explore a layered past that is as rich with sorrow as it is with the strength and vitality of a people who have overcome immense adversity.
+His canvases echo the complexity of Black life, capturing moments of quiet dignity, communal resilience, and unyielding joy.
+Byrd's art is inseparable from his lifelong commitment to his community.
+Serving as an alderman for twenty years and founding a nonprofit dedicated to bringing the arts to underserved neighborhoods, he embodies the intersection of artistic vision and civic responsibility.
+Each brushstroke in his work serves as an act of reclamation-restoring forgotten narratives, affirming identity, and challenging traditional portrayals of Black history.
+In doing so, Byrd not only pays homage to the resilience of his forebears but also inspires a renewed dialogue about empowerment, representation, and the transformative power of art in the struggle for social justice.

 Read Full Bio >